mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

 	mov	DWORD PTR sid$[rsp], 1910223762		; 71dbb392H
 {{< /highlight >}}

-The template forces the evaluation at compile-time leaving only the string hash literal compiled into the executable.
+This forces the hash function to be evaluated at compile-time leaving only the string hash value compiled into the executable.